 - 1- to 2-month elective rotation at Maputo Central Hospital in Maputo, Mozambique, with housing provided by the residency

 - Underserved medicine elective also available, providing care for correctional systems in San Diego

 - Opportunities to participate with tele-ICU with hospitals in Tijuana, Mexico

 Integrative Medicine Pathway

 The Integrative Medicine Pathway focuses on exploring a holistic approach to patient care.
 In this pathway, residents explore the evidence surrounding various traditional healing techniques and how they blend into Western medicine.
-The pathway features a 200-hour competency-based, interactive, online curriculum as well as the opportunity to work one-on-one with a faculty member on an integrative medicine scholarly project.
+The pathway features quarterly, interactive didactics in which they learn general principles of integrative medicine as well as disease specific treatments.
+They also are assigned an integrative medicine faculty mentor and work one-on-one on a scholarly project.
 UCSD is the 5th internal medicine program nationwide to participate.

 Show additional content areas below